lauslim12/Anzu/README.md

 ## Automated CRON Setup

+CRON is used to schedule timers of when Anzu would remind its users about tasks to be done.
+Like a true scheduler bot, cronjobs are run at the following times (GMT +7 time):

+- 02:00 (to clean up expired tasks)
+- 08:00 (to remind a user / group / room about a task)
-Cronjobs are run at 02:00 (to clean up expired tasks), 08:00 (to remind a user / group / room about a task), and 17:00 (to remind a user / group / room about a task).
+- 12:00 (to remind a user / group / room about a task)
+- 17:00 (to remind a user / group / room about a task)
+- 21:00 (to remind a user / group / room about a task)

 We have to take into consideration that Heroku free dynos sleep every 30 minutes when our application is not running.
 When our application is sleeping, the cronjobs made with `node-cron` **will not run**.

 In order to circumvent the above case, we are going to use cronjobs to ping the Heroku server, so that it will wake up before the cronjobs start.